ColoredCarrot/mctest/README.md

 ### Ideas for the Future

 1. Support plugin dependencies declared in `plugin.yml`
+2. Parallelize test execution (configurable via annotations)
-2. A server pool; a JVM process pool to parallelize test execution
+3. A server pool; a JVM process pool to parallelize test execution
-3. In the same vein, a server daemon running continuously across test runs to keep the server alive
+4. In the same vein, a server daemon running continuously across test runs to keep the server alive
-4. Integration with Testcontainers for testing plugins with DB connections
+5. Integration with Testcontainers for testing plugins with DB connections
-5. Dynamically discover the required Spigot version from the testee plugin.yml
+6. Dynamically discover the required Spigot version from the testee plugin.yml